-These were the FCCA’s first motions to the Market Court concerning unlawful direct procurement since the FCCA was given the mandate to supervise compliance with the Act on Public Procurement and Concession Contracts (“Act on Public Contracts”) on 1 January 2017.
+These were the FCCA’s first motions to the Market Court concerning unlawful direct award since the FCCA was given the mandate to supervise compliance with the Act on Public Procurement and Concession Contracts (“Act on Public Contracts”) on 1 January 2017.

 In-house entities must not have private capital

 The Town of Loviisa gave Posintra Oy a contract for the provision of representation, regional cooperation, communication and vitality services until the end of 2017 in February 2017 without putting the contract out to tender.
 In addition to the Town of Loviisa, Posintra’s shareholders include, among others, private businesses, and the provisions of the Act on Public Contracts on in-house entities therefore do not apply to the Town of Loviisa’s purchases from Posintra.
 The FCCA would like to point out that businesses with private capital are not in-house entities as referred to in the Act on Public Contracts from which goods or services can be procured without competitive tendering.

 The FCCA also finds that, contrary to the view taken by the Town of Loviisa, the contract did not relate to the kinds of research and development services that are excluded from the scope of application of the Act on Public Contracts.
 The FCCA is consequently calling on the Market Court to impose a penalty fine of EUR 20,000 on the Town of Loviisa.

 Essential changes to contracts require new competitive tendering